tamermint/repticle/README.md

 - Building a client interface for B2B integrations and generate repticles

-- Repticles : Authenticity attestations based on Steganography.
+- Repticles : Authenticity attestations based on NEAR Attestation Standard (NAS).
 The token generated can have a watermark embedded inorder to have show genuine content - this is a step against deep fakes and synthetic info.
-At the same time need to create a light client - that only checks for authentic watermarks
+At the same time need to create a light client - that only checks for authentic attestation